 This lot fronts the Pitt River on its west boundary, it is bounded by District Lot 2043 on the east and District Lot 1723 on the north.
-There is approximately 3,850 feet of river frontage.
+There is approximately 3200 feet of river frontage.
 The subject property is well treed with predominately alder.
-The existing road traverses this property north to south with approximately 2,500 feet of road frontage.
+The existing road traverses this property north to south with approximately 2300 feet of road frontage.
 The road distance to the loading dock at the north end of Pitt Lake is .75 miles.

 This property is the most easterly property and irregular in shape.
 It is bounded on the west by District Lot 2043 and on the east by the alternate course of Pitt River.
-A portion of the property along the east boundary is marshy.
 This property has a good length of water frontage and could provide direct water access with potential boating facilities to District Lot 2043 and 3162.